 A limited number of Graduate Assistantships are available to graduate students through the School of Graduate Studies.
-Interested students should complete the Application for a Graduate Assistantship.
 Student loans can also provide financial assistance to qualified students.
 Additional information about the application process is available by contacting the UNCP Office of Financial Aid at 910.521.6255.